Biodiversity

 Jackfruit

-One of the largest tree-borne fruits, a resilient food source and shade provider.
+Produces the largest tree-borne fruit in the world, serving as a resilient food source and shade provider.

 Red Sandalwood